karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/pages/realist-conception-notes.md

         they indicate that the dynamic column shouldn't be used.

-The default name for the checkbox dynamic column is checkbox.
+The default name for the checkbox dynamic column is "_checkbox".
-The default name for the action dynamic column is action.
+The default name for the action dynamic column is "_action".

-Note: the default name is used as long as you don't define the the checkbox_column.name or action_column.name specifically.
+Note: the default name is used as long as you don't define the checkbox_column.name or action_column.name specifically.

 # About ric implementation

+2019-08-28

-We recommend to use the [ric admin table helper](https://github.com/lingtalfi/JRicAdminTableHelper) js tool to handle your ric related actions, but you can use any tool really.
+We recommend using the [ric admin table helper](https://github.com/lingtalfi/JRicAdminTableHelper) js tool to handle your ric related actions, but you can use any tool really.